timmyhadwen/obsidian_vault/CM Builds/QUO2877 (EOS Cradle Electronics)/Planning Phase SR Email.md

 With the above requirements in mind, we have set the delivery date of the first 5 units as 4th December.

 Project Timeline
-- PCBs purchased and received by 10th November including EOS supplied parts.
+- Parts purchased and received by 10th November including EOS supplied parts.
 - IntelliDesign manufactures and tests 5 assemblies.
 3 weeks.
 Dispatch 4th December.

 Kind regards,